JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 framework.
 See [Use platform-specific APIs](multiplatform-connect-to-apis.md#dependency-injection-framework) for examples.

 With this approach, you can adopt Kotlin Multiplatform simply by using interfaces and factory functions.
-If you already use the DI framework to manage dependencies in your project, it's recommended the same approach for managing platform dependencies.
+If you already use the DI framework to manage dependencies in your project, we recommended that you use the same approach for managing platform dependencies.

 ### Expected and actual classes

-It's possible to use expected and actual classes to implement the same solution:
+You can use expected and actual classes to implement the same solution:

 ```kotlin
 // In the commonMain source set: